gittogethers/global-meetup-program/README.md

 To align value with impact, the Global Meetup Program provides a three-tiered system of sponsorship benefits.
 Organizers can move to higher benefit levels by delivering more frequent GitHub-focused value back to the community.

 ### 🥉 Bronze Partner
-Upon acceptance into our meetup program, Foundation Partner is where most meetup organizers will begin getting plugged into their collaboration with GitHub.
+Upon acceptance into our meetup program, Bronze Partner is where most meetup organizers will begin getting plugged into their collaboration with GitHub.

 **Benefits:**
 - Sponsorship of Meetup Pro access on our [GitHub page](https://www.meetup.com/github/) on Meetup.com for increased visibility